How to Lead Through Chaos

 Additional Tips for Leading in Tough Situations

-Now that we've take a closer look at some general principles of leadership under stress, let's review some of the more common workplace challenges new leaders often face.
+Now that we've taken a closer look at some general principles of leadership under stress, let's review some of the more common workplace challenges new leaders often face.

 - Losing key personnel.
 This is a situation that will test almost every leader, and usually sooner rather than later.
 Replacing a key staff member can result in the loss of expertise and institutional knowledge, affect relationships with customers and vendors and even alter the office culture.
 It will almost certainly result in more work for colleagues, at least in the short term.
 A great leader understands all of this and works to get ahead of the situation, reassuring all the key parties and making sure that workflows aren't disrupted.